Fang-/talkbot/README.md

 # ~Talkbot

 Urbit's first ever talkbot.
 Say hello to `~talkbot` in chat!
 It tries to be useful, but doesn't do the dishes.
+It relies on the unofficial [stringlib](https://github.com/fang-/urbit-string).

 **The current code is not reference quality**.
 A cleanup of this mess is planned, but there's no ETA.